clockworksspheres/advanced-learning-and-reseasrch-accelerator/README.md

 To reach 1.0, the following must be met -

 * the following must be integrated into an MVC type pattern, described in the design directory
-- [ ] Zotero - open source bibliography database software and plugins
+- [ ] Bibliography database integration - if possible, Zotero - open source bibliography database software and plugins
-- [ ] Kerko - static website based on a zotero database
+- [ ] Interface to Bibliography database, similar to Kerko - static website based on a zotero database
-- [ ] scapy - network/web scraping
+- [ ] Network/web searching capability - scapy - network/web scraping
-- [ ] fzf - awesome fast searching..
+- [ ] Dynamic programming based search/sort, possibly based on fzf - awesome fast searching..
-- [ ] npe2 - if not integrating npe2, a similarly functioning plugin structure for 1.0
+- [ ] Plugin framework, possibly based on npe2 - if not integrating npe2, a similarly functioning plugin structure for 1.0

 The above will be bound with a front end, based on, or similar to Kerko, except be a dynamically generated page based on search criteria similar to google's search criteria.
 Eventually many search engines will be usable or their functionality used/leveraged.
 First pass search engines: